wallymathieu/assertfail/_posts/2019-08-26-Is-there-microservices-or-is-it-an-architectural-dream-cloud.md

 ## What problems does microservices not solve

-- Microservices on their own do not solve how to componentize a system.
+- How to componentize a system
-- Microservices do not solve scaling or uptime issues.
+- Scaling or uptime issues
+- Spaghetti code
+- Sliced toast bread

-In order to solve these problems you need to architect your system in such a way that these issues are feasible to address.
+In order to solve these problems you need to architect your system\[s\] in such a way that these issues are feasible to address.

 ## Conclusion